Tuesday, January 22, 2013

 absolutions

-5. For an area where I need to offer myself more grace, and make more demands (have I previously blogged this?), I'll quote a TV show from a few years ago.
-It was Dr Keith TV, a clinical psychologist talking to a young guy, who said to Dr Keith Ablow, "I'm not trying to act like a victim!"
-Dr Keith replied, "you're not acting like a victim at all; you're acting like The Strong Guy, but you need to demand more of others and more of yourself."
-My situation exactly.
+5. For an area where I need to offer myself more grace, and make more demands (have I previously blogged this?), I'll quote a colleague I was sort of counseling with.
+I said to hom, "I'm not trying to act like a victim!"
+The friend replied, "you're not acting like a victim at all; you're acting like The Strong Guy, but you need to demand more of others and more of yourself."
+My ongoing situation exactly.

 Thanks, Pat!
 I started writing a couple hours ago, decided I didn't have anything sparkling or insightful to say, decided not to play, and then thought "why not?"